Devil's Disciples Motorcycle Club (Canada)

 The Devil's Disciples Motorcycle Club was a Canadian outlaw motorcycle club based in Greater Montreal.
 Originating in late 1965, the club achieved a short-lived prominence in Montreal and was, for a time, the most powerful motorcycle gang in the city before disbanding in January 1976 as a result of a biker war with the Popeyes, a rival outlaw biker club that would eventually become the first Hells Angels chapter in Canada.
 The Devil's Disciples gained additional infamy for their assassination attempt on famed French singer-songwriter Johnny Hallyday as well as an internal conflict amongst its members which led to several murders.

 There are several motorcycle clubs which bear the name "Devil's Disciples" but are unrelated to the Canadian group, most notably the similarly spelled American club and well as another club of the same name in the Republic of Ireland - which does not use an apostrophe in its spelling.
 In addition, there is an active English club known as the Devils Disciple MC which are collectively referred to as “the Devils Disciples”.
-During the period in which the Devil's Disciples MC of Quebec existed, there was also a one-percenter outlaw motorcycle club in Boston which had the exact same name and spelling as the Canadian club.
+During the period in which the Devil's Disciples MC of Quebec existed, there was also a one-percenter outlaw motorcycle club in Boston which had exactly the same name and spelling as the Canadian club.
 Unlike those other clubs mentioned, however, the Canadian and Boston groups maintained a close friendship with one another.

 History

-The Devil's Disciples were founded as a self-proclaimed "purely French" club sometime during the 1960s.
+The Devil's Disciples Motorcycle Club was founded as a self-proclaimed "purely French" club sometime during the 1960s.
 The group's logo and center patch depicted a variant of the infamous Nazi Reichsadler (sometimes incorporating the Swastika), although the group was not white supremacist nor neo-Nazi.
 Instead, they used the symbol as a means of shock value - much like many other one-percenter clubs.
 The Devil's Disciples were also one of the first Canadian outlaw motorcycle clubs to sport the "1%er" patch on their vests - a trademark of American biker gangs.

 During the late 1960s and throughout the 1970s, the Devil's Disciples grew to be one of the most prominent one percenter clubs in Quebec, as the province was considered to be a hotbed for motorcycle gangs during the time.
 The club dealt large amounts of drugs around St. Louis Square - specifically amphetamines, methamphetamine and PCP.
 The area soon became the city's largest open-air drug market as a result of such.
 The gang had a longstanding feud with the infamous Dubois Brothers, a criminal organization that was also a participant in the area's drug trade.